Did you know:

 Disasters take an emotional, psychological, financial, and economic toll on people and communities.

-Hear from community members and recovery officers impacted by disasters and the work of Australian Red Cross event but it wanes relatively quickly as time passes.
+See how community members and recovery officers impacted by disasters were supported in their recovery journey by our partnership and the work of Australian Red Cross.

 Fleur and Ron’s Story

 Fleur and her husband, Ron, had not long moved to the tiny town of Dallarnil in Queensland before it was suddenly struck by successive floods in 2022.
-The project had only just got underway when tsunami-like floodwaters inundated the town, destroying many of their possessions and leaving them without shelter.
+Their home renovation project had only just got underway when tsunami-like floodwaters inundated the town, destroying many of their possessions and leaving them without shelter.

 Australian Red Cross directed services and funds after emergency services left the area and remain in contact with the pair to ensure they have the resources and support needed to continue through recovery.